aosucas499/smartdre/README.md

 >## IMPORTANT
- Don't move this script from the folder "~/smartdre/" or it won't work because the autoboot file find the script in that folder
+ Don't move this script from the folder "~/smartdre/" or it won't work because the autoboot file finds the script in that folder

 >## IMPORTANTE
  No muevas este script de la carpeta "~/smartdre" o no funcionará